shivam675/akatsuki-Ingenious2021/README.md

 Models And world files used from aws robomaker small house world ros package.
 Below is their github link.
 ##[AWS RoboMaker Small House World ROS package](https://github.com/aws-robotics/aws-robomaker-small-house-world)

+# Major credits for open-source packages from AWS-robomaker and UR packages